DarlingHang/ChatCam/README.md

 ```

 ## CineGPT
+We quantize camera trajectories to sequences of tokens and adopt a GPT-based architecture to generate the tokens autoregressively.
+Learning trajectory and language jointly, CineGPT is capable of text-conditioned trajectory generation.

+Codes and model weights for CineGPT coming soon...

 ## Anchor Determinator
+Given a prompt describing the image rendered from an anchor point, the anchor selector chooses the best matching input image.
+An anchor refinement procedure further fine-tunes the anchor position.

+Codes and model weights for Anchor Determinator coming soon...

 ## LLM Prompt
 Through this [prompt](LLM_prompt/basic_prompt), we provide the LLM with detailed instructions and guidelines for tool usage to achieve the target.
 We include a template and examples for the LLM's responses.
 Check out the user-agent convesation [example](LLM_prompt/chat_example.md).